Benefits and support

 Universal Credit (UC) is a benefit for working age people to help with your living costs if you are on a low income or out of work.

-It is paid by the Department of Work and Pensions (DWP), not the council, and replaces these existing benefits and credits into a single monthly payment:
+It is paid by the Department for Work and Pensions (DWP), not the council, and replaces these existing benefits and credits into a single monthly payment:

 - Housing Benefit